7 Little Things To Help You Grow Lash Business Without Money

 Every brand goes through a serious stage of making and designing is one of the most important, especially for beauty and fashion brands.
 Think about your target audience, how they like to dress, their styles, and everything that you can use to find out a way to make them relate to your website.
 A fashionable person might like a black-and-white website, but that narrows down on the total fashionable people who might’ve loved a stylish or chic website design.

 Let’s find out the three ways to design a lash extension artist website properly.
 Make something your customers can relate to.
 If you’re unsure, make separate designs and beta test it with potential customers.
 I do it all the time and there are FB groups just for beta testing things.

 Defining your color palette is one of the defining factors for every lash brand and artist.
 If your website is an appendage of your skills, you are not just selling your brand, but your skills and talents too.

 You need a website that can highlight your style and the styles of your target audiences with different gradients of colors.
 From monochromatic to vivid and custom options, there are many ways to figure out a palette fit for your brand.

 – Font Style

 Next up is choosing the font for your website content to show up.
-Rather than sticking to one style and size of font, create a revised list of main fonts, auxiliary fonts and so on based on the styles you want to explore for blog, sales page, landing page and home page.
+Rather than sticking to one style and size of the font, create a revised list of main fonts, auxiliary fonts, and so on based on the styles you want to explore for the blog, sales page, landing page, and home page.

 I wouldn’t suggest one over the other.
-Choice should be based on your brand and style.
+The choice should be based on your brand and style.